Green Chili Corn Muffins - moist corn muffins packed full of sharp cheddar cheese and green chilis. Perfect with cool weather soups and stews.

 Preheat the oven to 375 degrees.

-This recipe, by the way, works really well with reduced fat products.
-I use low fat sour cream and cheddar in this and I can tell almost no difference in the taste.
-Never hurts to cut back on the fat a little, does it?
+This recipe works really well with reduced-fat products.
+I often make it with low-fat sour cream and 2% cheddar and I can tell almost no difference in the taste.

 - Sour Cream and Onion Cornbread